 TEN-34: The Information Superhighway for European R&D

-TEN-34 is a high speed pan-European interconnect facility between the
+TEN-34 is a high speed pan-European interconnect facility between the national

 research networks.
-The TEN-34 Consortium consists of sixteen national
+The TEN-34 Consortium consists of sixteen national (and one

-regional) European research networks with DANTE (Delivery of Advanced
+regional) European research networks with DANTE (Delivery of Advanced Network

 Technology to Europe) as coordinating partner.
-The site includes links
+The site includes links to other

 high-speed network projects in Europe.